East Coast IPA vs West Coast IPA

 East Coast IPAs have been on the up in the last decade, and their popularity shows no sign of slowing.
 These beers tend to be juicier, fruitier, smoother and sometimes with a citrusy kick.
 They strike a harmonious balance between malty sweetness and hoppy bitterness.
 They don't knock you out, they start off sweet and leave a little hoppy kiss.

-No conversation about East Coast IPAs can exclude the New England IPA (NEIPA) also known as Hazy IPAs, although they are not entirely the same, they often get bundled together.
+New England IPAs (NEIPAs) are often included in this battle as they are the most popular variety - hazy, floral and packed with fruity notes!
 The aforementioned East Coast "style" has acted as a stepping stone to the NEIPA and played a huge part its rise in popularity.
 These guys are the real juice bombs, the hazy tropical fruit cocktails!